 I’m not doing email, I’m relating with people

 I’m not new to digital technology for communication.
-I’ve been on social media now for at least 15 years.
+I’ve been on social media now for about two decades.
 Starting with Facebook in Feb 2006, followed by LinkedIn in 2008, blogging, Twitter and then Instagram.
 I’ve had a personal email account since about 1994, and I’ve been using email in a work context since about 1992.

 Digital technologies (like social media and email) get a bad rep(utation) many times as a waste of time, a distraction, even a relationship challenge.